Hadoop FileSystem support

 single object can be uploaded simultaneously.
 The minimum allowed parallelism

 uploaded in bytes.
-The minimum part size allowed is
+The minimum part size allowed is5242880.
+The maximum

 Authentication